 293km (182 miles) SE of Paris; 85km (53 miles) SW of Dijon; 48km (30 miles) W of Beaune; 60km (37 miles) SE of Auxerre

 Autun is one of the oldest towns in France.
 Founded by the Romans, it was called Augustodunum: “the other Rome.”
-Some relics still stand, including a section of its ramparts, which date from 1 b.c.
-Also here are the remains of the largest theater in Gaul, the Théâtre Romain (free entry).
+Some relics still stand, including a section of its ramparts, which date from 1 B.C.
+Also here are the remains of the largest theater in Gaul, the Théâtre Romain (free admission).
 It was nearly 150m (492 ft.) in diameter and could hold some 20,000 people.
-In July and August, it hosts a magnificent son et lumière with a 1000-strong cast recounting Julius Caesar’s time in Burgundy.
+In July and August, it hosts a magnificent son et lumière with a 1,000-strong cast recounting the turbulent relationship between the Gauls and the Romans.